 Here are some humidifier setup recommendations that work well with an indoor greenhouse cabinet.

-Breezome Top Fill Humidifier – 4L | No built-in hygrometer | $39.97 | ||
+No products found. | Breezome Top Fill Humidifier – 4L | No built-in hygrometer | No products found. | No products found. |

-Levoit Humidifier (3L) + Levoit Smart Hygrometer | Includes Levoit smart hygrometer | $59.98 | ||
+No products found. | Levoit Humidifier (3L) + Levoit Smart Hygrometer | Includes Levoit smart hygrometer | No products found. | No products found. |

-GoveeLife Smart Humidifier – 3L | Works with Govee smart hygrometer (not included) | $39.99 | ||
+No products found. | GoveeLife Smart Humidifier – 3L | Works with Govee smart hygrometer (not included) | No products found. | No products found. |

-Govee Smart Hygrometer Thermometer | Works with Govee products or separately | $11.19 | ||
+No products found. | Govee Smart Hygrometer Thermometer | Works with Govee products or separately | No products found. | No products found. |

-Inkbird Humidistat IHC200 | Humidity sensor and humidifier controller | $42.99 |
+No products found. | Inkbird Humidistat IHC200 | Humidity sensor and humidifier controller | No products found. | No products found. |

 Indoor Greenhouse Ventilation

-Ensuring good airflow throughout your IKEA cabinet greenhouse is critical β especially if youβre trying to increase humidity or adding weather stripping.
+Ensuring good airflow throughout your IKEA cabinet greenhouse is critical – especially if you’re trying to increase humidity or adding weather stripping.
 Without good airflow and ventilation, your plants will suffocate and the cabinet will become a breeding ground for mold, mildew, pests, and rot.

 You can add small, cheap fans that are directed to blow air downwards toward plants but not directly on foliage.
-Leave at least 1β of open space behind the fan so air intake isnβt hampered.
+Leave at least 1” of open space behind the fan so air intake isn’t hampered.
 You will probably need one fan placed at each level of the cabinet.

 Some people leave their IKEA greenhouse fans running 24/7 but running them just during the day should also work.

 These AC Infinity fans are popular with IKEA greenhouse cabinet owners.
-Theyβre small, affordable, designed for continuous use, and have speed settings.
+They’re small, affordable, designed for continuous use, and have speed settings.

 Increasing IKEA Greenhouse Temperature

 Maintaining the right balance of temperature and humidity can be challenging.
-One of the most common issues indoor greenhouse cabinet owners face is a cabinet thatβs too cold in the winter for tropical plants.
+One of the most common issues indoor greenhouse cabinet owners face is a cabinet that’s too cold in the winter for tropical plants.
 Here are a few good options for increasing the temperature of an IKEA plant cabinet.

 Plant heat mats are a good option, especially if you want targeted heat for a section of plants.

 You can also look for products designed for reptiles.
 A vivarium or reptile heat cable gives off heat and can be wound throughout the cabinet.
 A ceramic heat emitter can also work.
-These heat emitters are very efficient but theyβre bulbs that need to be plugged into an E26 bulb base.
-These simple desktop bulb bases are a good choice: you can sit the base and ceramic heat emitter near the bottom of the cabinet to increase the cabinetβs temperature.
+These heat emitters are very efficient but they’re bulbs that need to be plugged into an E26 bulb base.
+These simple desktop bulb bases are a good choice: you can sit the base and ceramic heat emitter near the bottom of the cabinet to increase the cabinet’s temperature.

-No matter which option you choose, itβs a very good idea to put your heat source on a timer so it isnβt running 24/7.
-If youβre also running a humidifier, it may be worth investing in the Inkbird IHC-200 + ITH-10 combo: it measures temperature and humidity and controls both a temperature device and humidifier.
+No matter which option you choose, it’s a very good idea to put your heat source on a timer so it isn’t running 24/7.
+If you’re also running a humidifier, it may be worth investing in the Inkbird IHC-200 + ITH-10 combo: it measures temperature and humidity and controls both a temperature device and humidifier.
 Otherwise, something like these Govee smart plugs works.

-10”x20” Plant Heat Mat – 2 Pack | $19.99 | ||
+No products found. | 10”x20” Plant Heat Mat – 2 Pack | No products found. | No products found. |

-Zoo Med Reptile Heat Cable, 50W – 23 Feet | $22.99 | ||
+No products found. | Zoo Med Reptile Heat Cable, 50W – 23 Feet | No products found. | No products found. |

-Repti Home 50W Ceramic Heat Emitter – 2 Pack | $16.99 | ||
+No products found. | Repti Home 50W Ceramic Heat Emitter – 2 Pack | No products found. | No products found. |

-Polished Black Metal Desktop E26 Lamp Base | $12.68 | ||
+No products found. | Polished Black Metal Desktop E26 Lamp Base | No products found. | No products found. |

-Inkbird Humidity & Temperature Controller | $52.99 | ||
+No products found. | Inkbird Humidity & Temperature Controller | No products found. | No products found. |

-Govee Smart Plugs – 4 Pack | $21.28 |
+No products found. | Govee Smart Plugs – 4 Pack | No products found. | No products found. |

 Plant Cabinet Cable Management